shishir03/sunnyvale-weather/README.md

 ## Sunnyvale Weather

+Update (07-03-2023): Moved this site to another repo so I don't have this ugly looking site on my main Github pages site

 This is a website I made to display the data from my backyard weather station in a "readable" format.
 At the very top, current data is displayed, and farther down are the graphs for various variables, such as temperature, wind speed, and rainfall.
 Also, close to the top the NWS forecast for Sunnyvale is displayed, with the latest radar image and the current watches and warnings issued for the area.

 ### Bugs / Inconveniences